Virtual localization revisited: Fixed loci of group actions on algebraic stacks

 We now obtain the desired section $\sigma$ by taking the composite

 which is a group homomorphism by construction. \end{proof}

 For torus actions on Deligne--Mumford stacks, we see that $\varepsilon$ is a closed immersion:

 \begin{prop} Assume that $G=T$ is a torus and $S$ is locally noetherian.
 Let $X$ be a derived Deligne--Mumford stack with $T$-action, quasi-separated and locally of finite type over $S$ with separated diagonal.
-Then the canonical morphism $\varepsilon : X^{hT} \to X$ is a closed immersion. \end{prop} \begin{proof} Since $(-)^{hT}$ commutes with classical truncation, we may assume that $X$ is classical.
+Then the canonical morphism $\varepsilon : X^{hT} \to X$ is a closed immersion. \end{prop} \begin{proof} We may assume that $X$ is classical.
 By \propref{prop:bowermaiden}, it is enough to show that $\varepsilon$ is a locally closed immersion.
 For this we may argue as in the proof of \cite[Thm.~5.16]{AlperHallRydhLuna}\footnote{ Note that \emph{loc. cit.} claims to show that $\varepsilon$ is a closed immersion, but in fact the argument only shows it is locally closed due to the use of their generalized Sumihiro theorem.
 We thank A.~Kresch for pointing this out to us. } to reduce to the case where $S$ is the spectrum of an algebraically closed field and $X$ is affine (note that the first statement of \cite[Prop~5.20]{AlperHallRydhLuna} only uses connectedness of the group).
 Then the claim follows from \propref{prop:ksno1o1}. \end{proof}

-\begin{rem} If $G$ is of multiplicative type and $X$ is $1$-Artin with affine and finitely presented diagonal, then $\varepsilon : X^{hG} \to X$ is representable, separated and locally of finite presentation (\cite[Thm.~1]{RomagnyFixedMult}).
-This is generalized further in the forthcoming work \cite{FixedLocusRomagny}. \end{rem}
+\begin{rem} If $G$ is of multiplicative type and $X$ is $1$-Artin with affine and finitely presented diagonal, then $\varepsilon : X^{hG} \to X$ is representable, separated and locally of finite presentation (see \cite[Thm.~1]{RomagnyFixedMult}).
+This is generalized further in \cite{FixedLocusRomagny}. \end{rem}

-\begin{exam}[Romagny] If $G$ acts on a $1$-Artin stack $X$ with finite stabilizers, the canonical morphism $\varepsilon: X^{hG} \to X$ is not generally a monomorphism or even unramified.
-The following example appears in \cite{FixedLocusRomagny}, who checks that $\varepsilon$ is not a monomorphism.
-Here we show the stronger statement that, in the same example, $\varepsilon$ is not even unramified.
+\begin{exam}[Romagny] If $G$ acts on a quasi-DM stack $X$, the canonical morphism $\varepsilon: X^{hG} \to X$ is not generally a monomorphism or even unramified.
+The following example appears as \cite[Ex.~4.1.5]{FixedLocusRomagny}, where it is shown that $\varepsilon$ is not a monomorphism.
+Here we show that in the same example, $\varepsilon$ is not even unramified.

 Let $S$ be the spectrum of an algebraically closed field $k$ of characteristic $p>0$ and let $G=T$ be the rank one torus $\bG_{m,k}$.
 Let $\alpha_p$ denote the group $k$-scheme fitting in the short-exact sequence